 This documentation provides a series of explainers, guides, tutorials and reference material for assisting you in developing on the Urbit platform, or contributing to the Urbit project.
 If you're looking for documentation on how to use your Urbit ship, see our usage docs.

 The Development section is recommended reading for developers interested in contributing to Urbit itself, or building apps on top of Urbit.
-It serves as a high-level orientation to how to set up a development environment, the various codebases that comprise the project, our grants program, and the precepts that drive the development of Urbit.
+It serves as a high-level orientation to how to set up a development environment, the various codebases the project comprises, our grants program, and the precepts that drive the development of Urbit.

 This section gives a high-level overview to all the major components of the Urbit tech stack - namely, the operating system Arvo, the programming languages Nock and Hoon, the runtime Vere, and the decentralized ID system Azimuth.